 Natalie and her colleagues have created a health clinic – like those that humans and animals might employ when we are sick – for the environment.
-With this view, they prescribe remedies for problems ailing our planet and our environments.
-On the ailments of degraded water quality and overflowing and polluted storm drainage, west nile virus, pedestrian sidewalk slipping hazards and excessive dog pee on sidewalks, they have prescribed NoParks.
+With this view, they prescribe remedies for problems ailing our planet and our environment.
+On the ailments of degraded water quality and overflowing and polluted storm drainage, west Nile virus, pedestrian sidewalk slipping hazards, and excessive dog pee on sidewalks, they have prescribed NoParks.

-No Park description from Natalie’s Environmental Health Clinic Website:
+No Park description from Natalie Jeremijenko’s Environmental Health Clinic Website:

-In her TED presentation — fast forward to about minute 7 to the the bit about NoParks – Natalie describes how No parks could mathematically eliminate all runoff pollution.
-(Aggregated, with 2-3 fire hydrants on every city block, if each were converted, the emergency parking system could infiltrate all the road borne pollutants for up to a 7 in rain event)
+In her TED presentation — fast forward to about minute 7 to the the bit about NoParks – Natalie describes how No Parks could mathematically eliminate all runoff pollution.
+(Aggregated, with 2-3 fire hydrants on every city block; if each were converted, the emergency parking system could infiltrate all the road-borne pollutants for up to a 7 inch rain event)

-It is a remarkable idea and I am not sure why we aren’t already doing this every single city.
+It is a remarkable idea, and I am not sure why we aren’t already doing this in every single city.

 More about Natalie Jeremijenko:

 Natalie Jeremijenko is an artist whose background includes studies in biochemistry, physics, neuroscience, and precision engineering.
 Jeremijenko’s projects, which explore socio-technical change, have been exhibited by several museums and galleries, including the MASSMoCA, the Whitney, and Smithsonian Cooper-Hewitt.
 A 1999 Rockefeller Fellow, she was recently named one of the 40 most influential designers by I.D.
 Magazine.
 Jeremijenko is the director of the environmental health clinic at NYU, assistant professor in Art, and affiliated with the Computer Science Dept.